wp-plugins/magic-google-maps/readme.txt

 3. Select magic-google-maps.zip from your computer
 4. Click 'Install Now'
 5. Activate the plugin in the Plugin dashboard
-6. Go to Magic Maps to configure the plugin
+6. Go to Magic Google Maps to configure the plugin
 7. Paste *[map]* shortcode code into page

 **Using FTP**

 1. Download magic-google-maps.zip
 2. Extract the magic-google-maps.zip directory to your computer
-3. Upload the magic-Maps directory to the /wp-content/plugins/ directory
+3. Upload the magic—google-maps directory to the /wp-content/plugins/ directory
 4. Activate the plugin in the Plugin dashboard
-5. Go to Magic Maps to configure the plugin
+5. Go to Magic Google Maps to configure the plugin
 6. Paste *[map]* shortcode code into page

 == Frequently Asked Questions ==